 All tobacco producers should be licensed pesticide applicators and therefore be able to provide proper supervision of workers that may be making pesticide applications or be in the vicinity of such applications.
 A central notification area should be available to notify workers of any pesticide applications and applicable restricted entry intervals following an application.
-Safety data sheets (SDS) or material safety data sheets (MSDS) are required to be made available for products used on the farm.
-Pesticide labels provide information on notification and posting requirements, restricted entry interval (REI), and any requirements for personal protective equipment (PPE).
+Material safety data sheets (MSDS) should be made available for products used on the farm.
+The pesticide label will provide information on notification and posting requirements, restricted entry interval (REI), and any requirements for personal protective equipment (PPE).
 The PPE may different for workers handling the materials, or applying the material, or re-entering the field during the REI.